anokta/barelymusician/README.md

 // Set the performer to loop.
 performer.SetLooping(/*is_looping=*/true);

-// Create a looping performer task that plays the A4 synth instrument note at position 0.5 for a
+// Create a looping performer task that plays the instrument A4 note pitch at the position 0.5 beats
-// duration of 0.25 beats.
+// for a duration of 0.25 beats. const double a4_pitch = 0.0;
 auto task = performer.CreateTask(
     [&]() {
-      // Set the A4 note pitch on.
+      // Set the instrument A4 note pitch on. instrument.SetNoteOn(a4_pitch);
-      instrument.SetNoteOn(0.0);
-      // Schedule a one-off task to set the A4 note pitch off after 0.25 beats. performer.ScheduleOneOffTask([&]() { instrument.SetNoteOff(0.0); },
+      // Schedule a one-off task to set the instrument A4 note pitch off after 0.25 beats. performer.ScheduleOneOffTask([&]() { instrument.SetNoteOff(a4_pitch); },
                                    performer.GetPosition() + 0.25);
     },
     /*position=*/0.5);